Coastline-XploitClub/CCDC/Lab Setup/README.md

 ### 2.2: Installing Proxmox

 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-boot.png)
+Start by booting from the Proxmox installer USB drive.
+You will be presented with the following screen.
+Select `Install Proxmox VE (Graphical)` and press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-eula.png)
+Accept the EULA by selecting `I agree to the terms of the end user license agreement` and press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-zfs-1.png)
+There are several options for configuring the storage for Proxmox.
+For the purposes of this guide, we will be using ZFS.
+Select `ZFS (RAID1)` and press `Enter` to continue.
+ZFS is a file system that provides data integrity, compression, and other features.
+ZFS is a great choice for a Proxmox installation because it is easy to configure and provides data integrity features that are not available with other file systems.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-language.png)
+Select your language and time zone and press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-password.png)
+Configure a password for the root user and press and an email address for notifications.
+Press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-network.png)
+Select the network interface to be used for the management network and configure a static IP address, subnet mask, and default gateway.
+The subnet mask should be consistent with your local network configuration, and the default gateway is typically the IP address of your router or main network access point.
+Ensure that the static IP address you choose is not already in use and falls outside the DHCP scope of your router to prevent IP address conflicts.
+Press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-confirm-install.png)
+Review the installation summary and press `Enter` to continue.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-install-reboot.png)
+Once the installation is complete, you will be prompted to reboot.
+Press `Enter` to reboot.
+\
 ![Alt text](/Lab%20Setup/png/proxmox/proxmox-first-boot.png)
+If the installation was successful, you will be presented with the following screen detailing the host's IP address and other information.
+\

 ### 2.3: Configuring Proxmox Cluster